intel/wult/content/pages/install-guide.rst

 Please, check 'wult deploy -h' for advanced usage options.

+***Note***

+The "wult deploy" command installs drivers only to the currently running kernel.
+If you reboot your system to a different kernel, you have to re-run "wult deploy".
+It is on per-kernel basis.

 2 Update
 --------

 If you installed *wult* using the 'pip' tool, you can use 'pip' to update it as well.
 Here is how to update *wult* in case you installed it to your home directory. ::

- pip3 install --user --upgrade git+https://github.com/intel/wult.git@release
+ pip install --user --upgrade git+https://github.com/intel/wult.git@release

 And in case you installed it to the system. ::

- sudo -H pip3 install --upgrade git+https://github.com/intel/wult.git@release
+ sudo -H pip install --upgrade git+https://github.com/intel/wult.git@release

 **Important**: you have to re-deploy wult drivers after the update.
 `Local usage model <../index.html#local-usage-model>`_: ::